kamerynjw/kamerynjw.github.io/research/talks/2023-oct-ols.md

 layout: page
 title: "Interpretations and bi-interpretations in second-order arithmetic"
 permalink: /research/talks/2023-oct-ols/
-excerpt: "This is a talk in the Online Logic Seminar on 2023 October 5..."
+excerption: "This is a talk in the Online Logic Seminar on 2023 October 5..."
 ---

 This is a talk in the [Online Logic Seminar](http://lagrange.math.siu.edu/calvert/OnlineLogicSeminar.html) on 2023 October 5.